Benefits for Science Scholars

 - A detailed materials budget

 - A required Letter of Support Form and a letter from the proposed research mentor.
-(Letters should be submitted separately from the application and will be considered confidential)
+(Letters should be submitted separately from the application and will be considered confidential).
+Please acknowledge that there exists a contingency plan for how to conduct some version of this research plan in a fully remote setting due to COVID-19.

 - A copy of your current (Fall 2020 and Spring 2021) class schedules including days and times